appium/java-client/README.md

 - Constructors of the abstract `io.appium.java_client.AppiumDriver` were redesigned.
 Now they require a subclass of `io.appium.java_client.internal.JsonToMobileElementConverter`.
 Constructors of `io.appium.java_client.android.AndroidDriver` and `io.appium.java_client.ios.IOSDriver` are same still.
+- FIX of TouchAction.
+Instances of the TouchAction class are reusable now
+- FIX of the swiping issue (iOS, server version >= 1.5.0).
+Now the swiping is implemented differently by AndroidDriver and IOSDriver.
+Thanks to [@truebit](https://github.com/truebit) and [@nuggit32](https://github.com/nuggit32) for the catching.
+- the project was integrated with [maven-checkstyle-plugin](https://maven.apache.org/plugins/maven-checkstyle-plugin/).
+Thanks to [@SrinivasanTarget](https://github.com/SrinivasanTarget) for the work
+- source code was improved according to code style checking rules.
 - the integration with `org.owasp dependency-check-maven` was added.
 Thanks to [@saikrishna321](https://github.com/saikrishna321) for the work.
 - the integration with `org.jacoco jacoco-maven-plugin` was added.
 Thanks to [@SrinivasanTarget](https://github.com/SrinivasanTarget) for the contribution.
-- the searching for elements by nspredicate string was added.
-It requires the [XCUITest mode](https://github.com/appium/java-client/blob/master/docs/Installing-xcuitest-driver.md).
-Thanks to [@rafael-chavez](https://github.com/appium/java-client/pull/352) for the contribution
-- the `nsPredicate` parameter was added to the `iOSFindBy` annotation
-- the `commandRepository` field is public now.
-The modification of the `MobileCommand`

 ...